wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget that lists XX posts of any active post-type, filtering by any term of any active custom taxonomy. display title, or thumb and excerpt too.
+Widget to lists posts of any active post-type, filtering by any term of any active custom taxonomy. display title, or thumb, date and excerpt too.

 == Description ==

-This plugin will make a new widget available in the Widgets Section, so you could easily add it in any widgetized area of your theme.
+This plugin will provide a new widget in the Widgets Section, so you can easily add it in any widgetized area of your theme.

-With this widget you will be able to *list pages or posts or any other post-type*, filtering them by *terms of categories, tags and any other active custom taxonomy*. you can also choose to display only title, or to add thumbnails and excerpts!
+With this widget you will be able to *list pages or posts or any other post-type*, filtering them by *terms of categories, tags and any other active custom taxonomy*.
+You can add filtering by *Custom Meta Field* value, and decide how to order the list.
+You can also choose to display only *Title*, or to add *Thumbnails*, *Excerpts* and *Date*!

+Its scope is very similar to the default *Recent Posts* widget, but you'll have tons of options and you can use it for any post-type and taxonomy.

+Now you can also set the max width of the thumbnail, and the excerpt length, so the listing can display nicely even on larger widgetized areas.

 **"This is the last listing widget plugin you'll ever need to download"**

 the main features of the widget are:

 *   Decide how many entries to display
-*   Choose which post-type you want to list
+*   Choose which Post-Type you want to list
-*   Choose which taxonomy will be used as filter
+*   Choose which Taxonomy will be used as filter
-*   Choose which terms to narrow your list with (or choose "any" term of the selected taxonomy)
+*   Choose which Terms to narrow your list with (or choose "any" term of the selected taxonomy)
 *   Select multiple terms at once
 *   Include or exclude children terms of the selected ones
+*   Filter by Custom Meta Fields values (full list of comparison operators)
-*   Automatically lists in dropdown selectors, all available post-types, taxonomies and terms, no need to find their slugs or ids
+*   Automatically lists in dropdown selectors, all available post-types, taxonomies, terms, and meta fields! no need to find their slugs or ids!
-*   Order by Date, Title or Random
+*   Order by Date, Title, Comments, Meta Field, or Random
 *   Order Ascendant or Descendant
+*   Choose if display Thumbnails
+*   Set Thumbnail max width
-*   Choose to display thumbnails
+*   Choose if display Excerpts
+*   Set Excerpt lenght (in characters)
-*   Choose to display excerpts
+*   Choose if display Date
 *   Exclude specific posts/pages from the listing
+*   image placeholder if no-thumb is found

 Also, the plugin is structured to allow *easy overriding of the output template*.
 Just duplicate the file pbytax-template.php that you'll find within the plugin subfolder "templates", and put it in your theme folder.